 |Elevation Change:||+1,390' net elevation gain (+1,842' total roundtrip elevation gain)|

-Black Lake is located 4.8 miles from the Glacier Gorge Trailhead in Rocky Mountain National Park.
-It fills a deep cirque at treeline carved from the base of McHenrys Peak, The Arrowhead, Chiefs Head Peak, and The Spearhead.
+Black Lake (10,630') is located 4.8 miles from Glacier Gorge Trailhead in Rocky Mountain National Park.
+It fills a deep cirque at treeline under McHenrys Peak, The Arrowhead, Chiefs Head Peak and The Spearhead.

-The trail turns south, crossing Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
-Here you'll enjoy terrific views of Glacier Gorge and the jagged ridges and peaks that define it.
+The trail turns south across Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
+Here you'll enjoy terrific views up Glacier Gorge and of the jagged ridges and peaks that define it.

 The trail - now intermittently rugged, undulating and heavily rooted - follows the lake's east shore to its marshy juxtaposition with Jewel Lake (3.1 miles : 9,967').

 It continues past Jewel Lake through a string of marshes aided by narrow, elevated planks.
 A cluttered forest reclaims the trail (3.2 miles), which closely follows Glacier Creek all the way to Black Lake.
 Anticipate steep undulations and occasional loss of clarity over the next 1.5 miles; when in doubt, simply hold your line and follow the creek.

 You'll pass the Glacier Gorge Backcountry Campsite spur (3.35 miles : 10,068') and scale newly built stairs.
 Travel intensifies in a thick forest to a cairn-marked rock slab (3.85 miles : 10,205'), then moderates across a meadow with good views of the upper gorge (4.1 miles).